-If you have questions, please contact our dedicated and confidential call center at total (toll free).
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at .
+This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
 The response line is available for 90 days from the date of this letter, between the hours of 8:00 a.m. to 8:00 p.m.
 Eastern time, Monday through Friday, excluding holidays.